dotnet/csharplang/proposals/roles.md

 ## Constraints

-TL;DR: A role satisfies the constraints satisfied by its underlying type.
-Roles cannot be used as type constraints.
+TL;DR: An extension satisfies the constraints satisfied by its underlying type.
+Extensions cannot be used as type constraints.

 We modify the [rules on satisfying constraints](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/types.md#845-satisfying-constraints) as follows: